bharnats/Python-Challenges/README.md

 # python-challenge
 Python Scripts for:

+## PyBank
+### Objective:
-PyBank - Analysing the financial records of a company
+Analysing the financial records of a company using Python.

+### Analysis:
 Each dataset is composed of two columns: `Date` and `Revenue`.

-create a Python script that analyzes the records to calculate each of the following:
+Created a Python script that analyzes the records to calculate each of the following:

 * The total number of months included in the dataset